Getting up to Speed

-Greg Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics of interest to those currently studying.
-Mankiw himself is the Robert M. Beren Professor of Economics at Harvard University.
+Gregory Mankiw uses his blog predominantly to keep in touch with his own students, but it also serves as an excellent source of information on many economics topics to those currently studying.
+Mankiw himself is the Robert M. Beren Professor of Economics at Harvard University, so quite the authority!

 3. Mainly Macro

 Two professors from George Mason University, Tyler Cowen and Alex Tabarrok, set up Marginal Revolution in 2003.
-Posts come out daily from these two esteemed economists: Cowen was named in an Economist poll as one of the most influential economists of the last ten years in 2018, and in 2011 Foreign Policy named him one of its Top 100 Global Thinkers.
+Cowen was named in an Economist poll as one of the most influential economists of the last ten years in 2018, and in 2011 Foreign Policy named him one of its Top 100 Global Thinkers.
 Tabarrok meanwhile has written for many reputable publications, including the Wall Street Journal and the New York Times, with a focus on monetary theory, financial economics and welfare economics.

 Timothy Taylor is the conversable economist, but he's also an author of several books and the managing editor of the Journal of Economic Perspectives.
 His blog focuses mainly on economics, but occasionally touches on other topics such as universities and students, and also history.

 Naked Capitalism is contributed to by several different authors, all of whom have credentials writing and studying economics.
 Naked Capitalism began in 2006 as a response to what the founders thought was the "obvious underreporting in the US of the severity and extent of the underpricing of risk in all credit instruments".
 It is critical of both the policies it sees as beginning in the 1970s under Reagan and Thatcher, which led to the 2008 Financial Crisis, and the response which has come afterwards.